 This was followed by another exclusive story by the said organisation, asserting that the posts were removed not by an algorithmic glitch as previously asserted but because of a report by Instagram user @amitmalviya, belonging to Amit Malviya—President of the ruling party Bharatiya Janata Party's (BJP) IT Cell.
 The Wire based this on information obtained through an internal source.

-This launched a back and forth volley of denials and allegations of by Meta's policy communications director Andy Stone and Chief Information Security Officer (CISO) Guy Rosen.
+This launched a back and forth volley of denials and allegations of fraud by Meta's policy communications director Andy Stone and Chief Information Security Officer (CISO) Guy Rosen.

 Responding to these, the news outlet has provided a point-by-point rebuttal of these assertions.
 However, facts are still emerging and evolving.